alexsilva/luaPyro/README.md

 The project has dependencies with sub-modules, so before you use it you need to build it.
-For this it contains the script builder.py.
-This script exports only the necessary script to the location indicated by parameter --buildpath.
+For this it contains the script `builder.py`.
+This script exports only the necessary script to the location indicated by parameter `--buildpath`.
 So:

 python builder.py --buildpath={somedir}/lib/luaPyro